Tips for iPhones and AT&T’s New Mobile Shared Value Plans to Save Money

 The Bad News

 There’s one little gotcha that can creep up and bite you with these new plans.
 It has to do with the access fee of each phone in your plan.
-Each phone, when added to the plan, is charged an “access fee” — and it will either be $40 or $15.1 AT&T calls the $40.00 fee the normal access fee; and the $15.00 fee is considered a special discount fee.
-You qualify for the discount fee if you meet certain conditions — and you’ll even see it listed on your phone bill as a $40 charge followed by a $25 discount credit.
+Each phone, when added to the plan, is charged an “access fee” – and it will either be $40 or $15. ((The access fee for grandfathered plans was straight-forward; It was $9.99 without any complicated rules.
+So, even the reduced fee is somewhat of an increase.))
+AT&T calls the $40.00 fee the normal access fee; and the $15.00 fee is considered a special discount fee.
+You qualify for the discount fee if you meet certain conditions – and you’ll even see it listed on your phone bill as a $40 charge followed by a $25 discount credit.
 It seems like they are setting up for the day that the discount may be removed?
 If so, I’m bolting from AT&T!
 But, for now, the $40.00 access fee is what you want to avoid at all cost.
 It’s really highway robbery in my opinion.
-Each line not receiving the reduced fee is increasing your bill by $25.00 — the difference of the two fees.
-Say you have three phones in your plan, if each phone is charged the higher access fee — you bill is inflated by $75.00!
+Each line not receiving the reduced fee is increasing your bill by $25.00 – the difference of the two fees.
+Say you have three phones in your plan, if each phone is charged the higher access fee – you bill is inflated by $75.00!
 Put another way, you could take steps to cut your bill by $75.00 if each phone meets the conditions for the reduced access fee.

 There are three ways a phone line qualifies for the reduced access fee.